pulumi/pulumi-aws-native/sdk/dotnet/README.md

-A Pulumi package for creating and managing Amazon Web Services (AWS) resources via CloudFormation.
+A Pulumi package for creating and managing Amazon Web Services (AWS) resources.